Mohiniyattam

-The earliest mention of the word is found in the 16th-century legal text Vyavaharamala, but the likely roots of the dance are older.
-The dance was systematized in the 18th century, was ridiculed as a Devadasi prostitution system during the colonial British Raj, banned by a series of laws from 1931 through 1938, a ban that was protested and partially repealed in 1940.
-The socio-political conflict ultimately led to renewed interest, revival and reconstruction of Mohiniyattam by the people of Kerala, particularly the poet Vallathol Narayana Menon.
+The earliest mention of the word is found in the 16th-century legal text Vyavahāramālā, but the likely roots of the dance are older.
+The dance was systematized in the 18th century, but was then ridiculed as a Devadasi prostitution system during the colonial British Raj; it was banned by a series of laws from 1931 through 1938, which was protested and partially repealed in 1940.
+The socio-political conflict ultimately led to the renewed interest in and the revival and reconstruction of Mohiniyattam by the people of Kerala, particularly the poet Vallathol Narayana Menon.

 Etymology

 Mohiniyattam, also referred to as Mohini-attam, is derived from "Mohini" – a famous female avatar of the Hindu god Vishnu in Indian mythology.

 Mohini refers to a divine enchantress or a supreme seductress.
 She appears in Hindu mythologies during a battle between Devas (good) and Asuras (evil), after the evil had won control of Amrita (nectar of immortality).
 Appearing in her youthful bloom, dressed rapturously she uses her charms to seduce the Asuras, who seeking her favors, give her the Amrita to distribute among the evil forces.
 Mohini after gaining the Amrita gives it to the good instead, depriving the evil from gaining immortality.

 The details of the Mohini story varies by the Purana and region, but she is consistently an enchantress avatar of the supreme in Vaishnavism.
 Aattam is a Malayalam language word, and means rhythmic motion or dance.
-It is a corruption of the sanskrit word Nātyam Mohiniyattam thus connotes "a dance of an enchantress, a beautiful woman".
+Mohiniyattam thus connotes "a dance of an enchantress, a beautiful woman".